eric-burel/data-fetching-patterns-in-react/README.md

 In such cases, the recommendation feed can only be fetched **after** receiving the user's interests from the initial API call.
 This sequential dependency prevents us from utilizing parallel fetching, as the second request relies on data obtained from the first.

 Given these constraints, it becomes important to discuss alternative strategies in asynchronous data management.
 One such strategy is the Fallback Markup pattern.
 This approach allows developers to specify what data is needed and how it should be fetched in a way that clearly defines dependencies, making it easier to manage complex data relationships in an application.

+Another example of when arallel Data Fetching is not applicable is that in scenarios involving user interactions that require real-time data validation.

+Consider the case of a list where each item has an "Approve" context menu.
+When a user clicks on the "Approve" option for an item, a dropdown menu appears offering choices to either "Approve" or "Reject."
+If this item's approval status could be changed by another admin concurrently, then the menu options must reflect the most current state to avoid conflicting actions.

+To handle this, a service call is initiated each time the context menu is activated.
+This service fetches the latest status of the item, ensuring that the dropdown is constructed with the most accurate and current options available at that moment.
+As a result, these requests cannot be made in parallel with other data-fetching activities since the dropdown's contents depend entirely on the real-time status fetched from the server.

 ## Pattern: Fallback Markup